anupmehta702/CDKShoppingCart/README.md

 I thought it can be abstract as well which will help us define the minimum parameters
  <br /> Question is what to choose between abstract and interface.
 3. After third commit I now feel we dont need abstract class or interface .
+4. Wrote seperate methods to add discounts in Discount ,later refactored

  Open question -
  1. isDiscountValidFor should be called by default .